JohanCodeForFun/certificates/README.md

 <img width="1440" alt="Attacking and Defending AWS" src="Attacking-and-Defending-AWS-THM.png">

-> "johan hellberg successfully completed Attacking and Defending AWS"
+> "this is to acknowledge that johan hellberg successfully completed Attacking and Defending AWS Learning Path"

 ## AWS Certified Cloud Practitioner